IHerbSpec/HERBSHARE/README.md

 ## Repository Description

-This repository contains the complete source code for the HERBSPHERE Shiny application, organized into modular components:
+This repository contains the complete source code for the HERBSPHERE application organized into modular components:

 ### Project Structure